-If you have high medical expenses, then gold plans are the best option.
+Gold plans are the best option if you have high medical expenses.
 The premium is low, and you end up reaching the maximum quickly.
 After that, your insurer covers your costs.
 The cheapest individual health plan premium is with KP DC Gold Virtual Forward 2000 at $372 monthly, with an out-of-pocket cost of roughly $7,500.

 Cheapest health plan in Washington D.C. with high out-of-pocket maximums